-The Kirkland Town Library will keep items on hold for a limited time period.
 New and Popular items may be released from a hold within a week if the list is long and you are not able to respond to our telephone or email contact.
-If this occurs, your name will be put back on the hold list for the item.
+If your hold is released, you will be responsible for re-requesting the item.

 My hold is taking a long time.
 How long do I have to wait?

 If the Kirkland Town Library owns the item on hold, we can estimate when it will be available for you.
 If the Kirkland Town Library does not own the item and it is New or Popular, it may take a while for the item to arrive.
 Please ask us to look into any item you have on hold that you think is taking longer than it should.